-- Interventions that are broader than individual level/clinical approaches, and need to be prevention and/or empowerment focused.
+- Interventions that are broader than individual level/clinical approaches; should be prevention and/or empowerment focused.

 - Work that involves some student initiative beyond being an extra pair of hands and not just clerical or technical work like data entry or PC support.